rayanmorel381-beep/NativeNeuralNetwork/ComingSoon.md

 ## Documentation and Support

-Alongside the release, we will publish step-by-step setup and usage documentation, including examples.
+Alongside the release, I will publish step-by-step setup and usage documentation, including examples.

 My intent is to make the path from "first clone" to "first useful result" much shorter and more reliable for everyone.